vemuriyavanash1/Team-Manipal-Racing-/README.md

 # Team-Manipal-Racing-
 For the event, to pass the 1st check, a safety control needs to be implemented for turning on the vehicle:
 That is: (Ignition should be on, break should be pressed and vehicle is in neutral), If any on the provided is not maintained, vehicle should not turn on
-To achieve this, we had used a simple yet cost effective solution that bagged us innovation award by using 8:1 mux S0 - Throttle is dis engaged
+To achieve this, we had used a simple and cost effective solution that bagged us innovation award by using 8:1 mux S0 - Throttle is dis engaged

 S1 - vehicle in neutral position

 S2 - breaks are engaged

 while S2 and S1 are high with S0 in Low, powering the vehicle will work.

 Simulation:
 used DEEDS software for a simple simulation for validating and proceeed for design.